What Are the Symptoms of Diabetes in Dogs?

-Your dog refusing to eat and/or vomiting are important symptoms of canine diabetes.
-They may warn you that your dog is now suffering from Diabetic Ketoacidosis (DKA), which is the most dangerous complication of diabetes.
-You should contact your vet with no delay.
-Vomiting can also be caused by the underlying presence of pancreatitis that is the cause of dog diabetes in more than 30% of the cases.
+When your dog refuses to eat and/or vomits these are important symptoms of canine diabetes.
+This lets you know that your dog has Diabetic Ketoacidosis (DKA), which is one of the most dangerous complication of diabetes.
+You should check your pet’s blood sugar level with a glucometer and if the blood sugar level is high inject the pet with insulin.

-Another symptom of diabetes in companion animals is blindness, which is seen primarily in dogs, but cats can also develop blindness as a result of diabetic cataracts.
+Another symptom of diabetes in companion animals is blindness, which is seen primarily in dogs, but cats can also develop blindness as a result of diabetic retinopathy.

 10.Chronic skin infections

 A diabetic dog may have skin problems.
-Its hair coat may be affected: it becomes dull, rough and dry.
-A common diabetes concomitant disease, Cushing’s symptom (hyperadrenocorticism) causes more severe skin conditions such as hair loss and itchy skin.
+It’s coat may be affected, it becomes dull, rough and dry.

 Please email email@example.com or leave your comments below.